Arthur-Kamau/stratos/compiler/stratos_native/README.md

 ###Code patterns.
-1. Classes, Structs & enums start with upeercase
+1. Classes, Structs & enums start with uppercase
-2. variables are underscores.
+2. variables start with lower letter, private variables start with an underscore)
-3. classes should have a cpp & header files.
+3. classes should have a cpp & header files(wherever possible)